 National and International Student Competition Endowments

-Many individuals in Southeast Missouri have the skills, talent and commitment to succeed at Southeast Missouri State University.
-Unfortunately, they lack the financial resources necessary to realize the dream of completing a business degree, even when that dream places them at a moderately priced university such as Southeast Missouri State University.
+Many individuals in Southeast Missouri have the skills, talent and commitment to succeed at Southeast Missouri State University, but lack the financial resources necessary to realize the dream of completing a business degree, even when that dream places them at a moderately priced university such as Southeast Missouri State University.
 Other individuals complete a business degree but must work 30 or more hours a week to finance their education.
 Unfortunately, the burdens of work prevent some individuals from achieving at the level of academic excellence possible.
-For some, the requirements of work increase the time required to complete a business degree by 25, 50 or even 100 percent.
-We are, therefore, asking you to invest in endowments that open the doors to the University, expand program opportunities, and allow undergraduate and graduate students to complete a degree within a traditional time frame, while performing at the highest level possible.
+For some, the requirements of work increase the time required to complete a business degree by a year or more.
+We are, therefore, asking you to invest in endowments that open the doors to the University, expand program opportunities, and allow undergraduate and graduate students to perform at the highest level possible while completing a degree within a traditional time frame.

 The Harrison College of Business cannot rely on ordinary means to meet the extraordinary challenges that come with offering high-quality undergraduate and graduate programs in business.
 Of particular concern is the college's competitiveness in the marketplace for faculty and the college's ability to provide the support necessary for faculty members to maintain their distinctiveness and enhance their reputation.
-To this end, the Harrison College of Business proposes to establish a series of named chaired positions, named professorships and named faculty fellow appointments.
+To this end, the Harrison College of Business wishes to establish a series of honorific faculty positions (e.g. named faculty chaired positions, named professorships and named faculty fellow appointments.

-Faculty excellence funds support the continuing development of faculty to insure they have the opportunity to interact with leading-edge practitioners, enhance their understanding of the global nature of business and undertake applied business research that extends our understanding of the practice of business.
+Faculty excellence funds support the continuing development of faculty to insure they have the opportunity to interact with leading-edge practitioners, enhance their understanding of the global nature of business and undertake research that extends our understanding of the practice of business or improving instructional effectiveness.
 By investing in faculty, we can bring more of the world of business to Southeast Missouri and retain the excellent faculty necessary to establish and maintain distinctive programs in business.

 The Harrison College of Business is committed to maintaining and improving the facilities and technology provided by Robert A. Dempster Hall.
 Our state-of-the-art classroom facilities enhance the faculty's ability to teach and promote student learning.
 The presentation capabilities in every classroom provide opportunities for students to enhance their communication skills.
 Study space provides a comfortable environment for individual work and for student teams to meet on group projects that promote teamwork and interpersonal skills.

 Technology defines a large portion of the skills set graduates are expected to bring to the workplace.
-Five computer labs provide students with contemporary business software applications in every field of study.
-The campus network and Dempster Hall's wireless environment connect students to information worldwide.
-Students are able to use such information to contruct high quality, professional presentations using the sophisticated equipment and advanced technoogy in the HCB student presentation lab.
+Four computer labs provide students with contemporary business, modeling, simulations and analytics software relevant to in every field of study.
+The campus wired and wireless networks connected with Dempster Hall's link students to information worldwide.
+Students are able to use such information to complete professional level analyses and research and construct high quality, professional presentations.

 Program Excellence Endowments supplement student fees and limited state funding so the college continues to deliver exemplary academic programs, outstanding international experiences and high-quality services to the region.
 Program Excellence Funds provide rewards and incentives for faculty to make major contributions to academic programs and support development of innovative curricula and teaching.
-Naming opportunities exist to recognize individuals investing in the college's academic programs to insure continuing excellence and program development aligned with the fast-changing practices of business.
+Naming opportunities exist to recognize individuals investing in the college's academic programs to insure continuing excellence and program development aligned with the fast-changing practices of business and related activities.

-The college's Center for Innovation and Entrepreneurship and the Center for Business and Economic Research help maintain the relevancy of the business curriculum, facilitate faculty and student research, and provide a vehicle for delivering faculty expertise to southeast Missouri.
+The Douglas C. Greene Center for Innovation and Entrepreneurship and the Center for Business and Economic Research help maintain the relevancy of the business curriculum, contribute to the development of an entrepreneurial mindset (creativity, innovation and commercialization facilitate faculty and student research, and provide a vehicle for delivering faculty expertise to southeast Missouri.

 Naming opportunities are available and provide continuing reaffirmation of the college's commitment to serve our business community.
 Funds will also support forward-looking management initiatives, marketing and external relations.
 Earnings support on-going operations, faculty research, student involvement through internships, undergraduate and graduate student research support, and provide matching funds required by private foundations, and regional, state and national economic development programs.